The New Dinosaurs: Development

 Following the success of his previous speculative evolution book After Man in 1981, Dixon realized that there was a market for popular-level books which use fictional examples and settings to explain actual factual scientific processes.
 After Man had explained the process of evolution by creating a complex hypothetical future ecosystem, The New Dinosaurs was instead aimed at creating a book on zoogeography, a subject the general public was quite unfamiliar with, by using a fictional world in which the non-avian dinosaurs had not gone extinct to explain the process.

-Dixon envisioned dinosaurs as undergoing more change during the last 65 million years than they had during their previous 130 million years of existence due both more dramatic changes in climate and the continents being further separated during the Cenozoic than they were in the Mesozoic.
+Dixon envisioned dinosaurs as undergoing more change during the last 65 million years than they had during their previous 130 million years of existence due to more dramatic changes in climate and the continents being further separated during the Cenozoic than they were in the Mesozoic.
 The dinosaurs and other animals in The New Dinosaurs were heavily influenced by the paleontology of its time.
 The ideas of the Dinosaur Renaissance – replacing the older ideas of dinosaurs as dumb and slow creatures with active, agile and bird-like animals – are heavily used in the book.
 Dixon extrapolated on the ideas of paleontologists such as Robert Bakker and Gregory S. Paul when creating his creatures and also used patterns seen in the actual evolutionary history of the dinosaurs and pushing them to an extreme, such as with the creation of the "gourmand", an armless and massive scavenger descended from the tyrannosaurids.

 The animals in The New Dinosaurs can be more or less divided into animals that have convergently evolved to resemble real modern animals (for instance animals reminiscent of giraffes and kangaroos) and animals that are completely new.
 Dixon decided not to have any dinosaurs achieve human levels of intelligence (i.e. "dinosauroids") in The New Dinosaurs due to intelligence not having "[proven] itself as a feature that has any evolutionary advantage at all".

+Later editions

 According to Dixon's own website, "Dinosaur science has moved on since first publication in 1988, and the original introduction of the book has aged considerably."
-Dixon has worked to revise and update this information for more recent international editions of The New Dinosaurs.
+In the 2010s, Dixon worked to revise and update this information for more recent international editions of The New Dinosaurs.

+In August 2025, Breakdown Press published a new edition of The New Dinosaurs.
+The new edition features heavily revised introductory sections on evolution and Mesozoic life in order to reflect advancements in science since 1988.
+The cladistic placement and ancestry of several of the animals were also altered to fit with a more modern understanding of dinosaur relationships, behavior, and evolution.
+As an example, the new edition assigns several animals identified merely as "coelurosaurs" in the original book to specific groups and families.
+Another example is that the 2025 The New Dinosaurs has tyrannosaurs go completely extinct in the mid-Cenozoic, and presents the scavenging "gourmand" in South America as an abelisaur rather than a tyrannosaur.